Best AI Visibility Platforms in 2026

 What is the difference between monitoring and execution platforms?

-Monitoring platforms (Otterly, AIclicks, Peec AI, Semrush AIO) show you where your brand appears in AI search results but create no content.
-Execution platforms (Loudmink, Relixir, Writesonic) create and publish content designed to improve your AI visibility.
+Monitoring-led platforms (Otterly, Peec AI, Semrush's AI Visibility Toolkit) show you where your brand appears in AI search results but create little or no content.
+Execution platforms (Loudmink, Relixir, Writesonic, Gauge, AthenaHQ) create and publish content designed to improve your AI visibility.
 The distinction matters because knowing you are invisible does not make you visible.
 Content does.

 How many AI search engines should a platform track?